- Home

 - Time management and multitasking: with a variety of tasks to complete, effective time management is essential.

-- Communication skills: clear communication with employers ensures that tasks are completed to satisfaction and any issues are promptly addressed.
+- Communication skills: clear communication with employers helps tasks be completed to satisfaction and promptly addresses any issues.

 Employment contracts